1995parham-teaching/python-assignments/README.md

 Vector2d(x1, y1) @ Vector2d(x2, y2) == x1x2 + y1y2
 ```

-We need to have a property for getting the vector size and it should not writable (we only can read it).
+We need to have a property for getting the vector size and it should not be writable (we only can read it).